gallantries/gallantries.github.io/_events/2019-03-25-first-galantries-workshop.md

 ---
 layout: event
-title: 'RNA-seq workshop for beginners: from sequences to visualization using Galaxy and R'
+title: 'RNA-seq workshop for beginners: from sequences to visualization using Galaxy'
-starts: 2019-05-06
+starts: 2019-06-11
-ends: 2019-05-08
+ends: 2019-06-12
 locations:
 -
     name: Erasmuc MC